-- 1. Proof of negative PPD tuberculin skin test or negative chest x-ray if the skin test is positive. - 2.
-Proof of Tetanus/Diphtheria immunization.

-- 3. Documentation of completion or initiation of the Hepatitis series.
+- 1. Proof of negative tuberculin skin test (TST) or negative chest x-ray if the skin test is positive. - 2.
+Proof of Tetanus/Diphtheria immunization. - 3.
+Documentation of completion or initiation of the Hepatitis series.
 Students must complete the first Hepatitis vaccine before entering the clinical area. - 4.
-Drug screen prior to beginning clinical (faculty member to schedule).
+Drug screen prior to beginning clinical (faculty member to schedule). - 5.
+The student will need to complete a State Police background check (depending on current state of residence.)
+If the student has lived in their current state less than five years, the student may be required to get an additional background check(s) from the appropriate state(s).
+Fees vary per state.
+The completed criminal background form and the correct fees should be submitted by te acceptance deadline.